David A. Johnston: Life and career

-Eruption
+Eruption of Mount St. Helens

 Precursor activity

 Since its last eruptive activity in 1857, Mount St. Helens had been largely dormant.
 Seismographs were not installed until 1972.
 This period of 123 years of inactivity ended in early 1980.
 On March 15, a cluster of tiny earthquakes rocked the area around the mountain.
 For six days, more than 100 earthquakes clustered around Mount St. Helens, an indication that magma was moving.
 There was initially some doubt as to whether the earthquakes were precursors to an eruption.
 By March 20, a magnitude 4.2 earthquake shook the wilderness around the volcano.
 The next day, seismologists installed three seismic recorder stations.
 By March 24, volcanologists at the USGS—including Johnston—became more confident that the seismic activity was a sign of an impending eruption.
 After March 25, seismic activity drastically increased.
 By March 26, more than seven earthquakes over magnitude 4.0 had been recorded, and the next day, hazard warnings were publicly issued.
 On March 27, a phreatic eruption took place, ejecting a plume of ash nearly 7000 ft into the air.

-Similar activity continued at the volcano over the following weeks, excavating the crater, forming an adjacent caldera, and erupting small amounts of steam, ash, and tephra.
+Similar activity continued at the volcano over the following weeks, excavating the crater and erupting small amounts of steam, ash, and tephra.
 With each new eruption, the plumes of steam and ash from the volcano rose, eventually climbing to 20000 ft.
 By late March, the volcano was erupting up to 100 times per day.
 Spectators congregated in the vicinity of the mountain, hoping for a chance to see its eruptions.
 They were joined by reporters in helicopters, as well as mountain climbers.

 On April 17, a bulge (or "cryptodome") was discovered on the mountain's north flank, suggesting that Mount St. Helens could produce a lateral blast.
 Rising magma under Mount St. Helens had veered off to the north flank, creating a growing bulge on the surface.